-Cyber security attacks are becoming more and more of a problem with the number of attacks increasing exponentially.
+Cyber security is becoming more and more of a problem with the number of cyber-attacks increasing exponentially.
 Earlier this year, a survey on cyber security breaches commissioned by the Department of Culture Media & Sport found that 46% of UK businesses experienced a cyber security breach or attack in 2016.
 The numbers were even higher for medium-sized (66%) and large companies (68%).

 Common types of breaches

 Where companies identified a breach or attack, in 72% of cases, it was through staff receiving fraudulent emails.
 The rest were as a result of viruses, spyware or malware, people impersonating businesses or ransomware.